 The ride started with a 30km descent into Mt Beauty.
 It’s a road of sweeping bends through the alpine forest with a heavy scent of eucalyptus.
 We raced down towards the valley reaching speeds of 60-70km/hr.
 Then we climbed the first and smaller of three peaks of 7.5km to Tawonga Gap with an elevation of 500m.

 Approaching the Great Alpine Rd we started our climb onto Mt Hotham – a 30km beast with an elevation of 1400m.
-Half the way up, the plateau of the mountain looks like an eerie moonscape.
+Halfway up, the plateau of the mountain looks like an eerie moonscape.
 In endurance events they talk about “the wall”.
 It was here, in the last 5km of the climb averaging 12% when it hit me in the face, BOOM!!
-I wondered why I do this to myself.
-I just had to keep going, as lunch was only 15km down the road.
+I wondered why I do this to myself but I just had to keep going, as lunch was only 15km down the road.

 I made it to lunch, after the shock of Mt Hotham a quick rest stop to refuel and onwards to Omeo.

-On the descent and rolling hills to Omeo and Anglers Rest, I managed to work with a group of four riders to get me through the dry, barren plain and headwinds of Omeo.
-By this stage I realised how much damage Mt Hotham did and I was screaming to get off the bike.
+On the descent and rolling hills to Omeo and Anglers Rest, I managed to work with a group of four riders to get me through the dry, barren plain and headwinds.
+By this stage, I realised how much damage Mt Hotham did and I was screaming to get off the bike.

 Falls Creek sign ahead 35km…almost there.
 I climbed to the flattened section for 1km.
 I thought ‘ok that was cool’.
 Then WTF corner lives up to its name when the steep climb continues for the next 10km.
 You reach an elevation of another 1400m.
 It was tough, but a slow steady cadence and regularly listening to my breathing got me through.
 Ultimately, for me I felt the damage had been done on Mt Hotham – that beat me for the rest of the ride.